- The Spotify error code 18 can freeze or slow down your PC so you need to address it right away.

 The causes behind this error are not too many.
 However, they need to be exposed as they include corrupted or failed installation files, faulty drivers, or antivirus programs.

-The list further extends to malware that also can harm Spotify from running properly and corrupted Windows registry when you’re trying to install or uninstall the application Spotify.
+The list further extends to malware that also can harm Spotify from running properly and corrupt the Windows registry when you’re trying to install or uninstall the application Spotify.

 We’ll explain to you why this happens and also, we’ll help you to fix this Spotify Error Code 18.